daniCodes1/daniCodes1/README.md

-### Welcome! 👋 :otter:
+### Welcome! 👋
 I'm Dani, a third year computer science student at UBC.

-I'm currently working on a [personal website](https://daniCodes1.github.io), which will help you get to know me better.
+I'm currently working on:
+  * a [personal website](https://daniCodes1.github.io), which will help you get to know me better :smiley:
+  * an application that reads and analyzes forms for a company (still a private repository, uses Python and JavaScript)

 Want to reach out?
 I'm available by [email](mailto:danirenn16@gmail.com) 🫶